damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 We built this all as a community and by being [more](https://about.gitlab.com/2015/05/22/gitlab-7-11-released/) [and more](https://about.gitlab.com/2015/08/03/almost-everything-we-do-is-now-open/) open.

 Today, GitLab's next major version is here.
-And it's the best GitLab so far.
-We're very excited that with GitLab 8.0 we're paving the way for the future.
+We're very excited that GitLab 8.0 allows for a faster, more beautiful way for people to create, review and deploy code together
-It's faster, more beautiful and does more than any version that came before it.

-GitLab now comes with continuous integration (GitLab CI) fully integrated.
+GitLab now comes with continuous integration ([GitLab CI](https://about.gitlab.com/gitlab-ci/)) fully integrated.
-On top of that almost every single element in the interface has been reworked and GitLab will take up to 50% less disk space!
+But that's not all!
+Almost every element in the interface has been reworked and GitLab will take up to 50% less disk space.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is ***MVP_USER*** ***CONTRIBUTION_OF_MVP_USER***.
 Thanks ***MVP_USER_FIRST_NAME***!